CharacteristicMappingMethod/cmm-turbulence/README.md

 # CMM Turbulence

-Code for the characteristic mapping method with particle flow written in C++ (C) using Nvidia CUDA on Linux.
+Code for the characteristic mapping method in 2D with particle flow written in C++ (C) using Nvidia CUDA on Linux.

-Introduction here
+Even though computational resources grow rapidly, the extremely fine scales in fluid and plasma turbulence remain beyond reach using existing numerical methods.
+A combination of computational power and ingenious physical insights is usually needed to go beyond the brute force limit.
+We propose here to develop a novel numerical method, a fully Adaptive Characteristic Mapping Method (ACMM) for evolving the flow map, which yields exponential resolution in linear time.
+First results for the two-dimensional (2D) incompressible Euler equations show the extremely high resolution capabilities of the scheme obtained by decomposing the flow map and appropriate remapping.
+(ANR CM2E)

 # Licensing and contributions

 The code is managed under GNU General Public License v3.0.
 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
 Further details can be found in the LICENSE.md file.

-The original version of the Cuda code has been developed by Badal Yadav at Mc Gill U, Montreal, Canada.
+The original version of the Cuda code has been developed by Badal Yadav at McGill University, Montreal, Canada.
+Further work on the code has been done by Thibault Oujia, Nicolas Saber and Julius Bergmann.

 # Prerequesites

-Nvidia Cuda and other packages
+This code is developed to be built and run on Linux machines.
+In addition, an instalaltion of Nvidia Cuda together with a featured graphics card is required.
+To properly install Cuda on your system, Nvidia provides a helpful guide for installation: "https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html".

 # Compiling, building and running